CerovazS/vfield/README.md

 # 𖦹 vfield

-A simple library to plot vector fields using various rendering techniques.
+A simple library to plot vector fields using particle-based flow fields

-Currently supports:

-- LIC (line integral convolution) via the `lic` library
-- Particle-based flow fields

 ![gen](./demo.png)